 Astronomy Picture of the Day

-Tomorrow’s picture: star debris
+Tomorrow’s picture: Cosmic bat

 Astronomy Picture of the Day